Welcome to today's edition of the Rush 24-7 podcast.

 She's an elected Republican governor.

-There aren't any mavericks in that group of people.
+There aren't any Mavericks in that group of people.

-They're gonna stick with the party.
+They're going to stick with the party.

 If they don't, they are putting giant roadblocks in their political future.